HAND & WRIST CONDITIONS

 The wrist is made up of eight small bones called carpals that are arranged in two rows.
 The synovial joints between the carpal bones themselves and the joints between the carpals and the wrist are covered with articular cartilage that allows for ease of movement.
 Wearing or injury to this cartilage often results in arthritis.

 The tendons connecting the muscles to the bones in the wrist run down our fingers and are held in place by a series of ligaments called "pulleys" that cross over the tendons forming a tunnel-like sheath.
 In healthy joints, these tendons glide easily through the tunnel.
 Repetitive use or injury can cause inflammation and pain, preventing this complex structure from working as it should.
 Pressure on the median nerve causes pain, numbness and tingling of the carpal tunnel.
 Surgery should not be the first option for this condition.
-Stimulating the healing process from within using natural orthobiologic procedures can allow the wrist and hand to function smoothly, eliminating pain and numbness.
+Natural orthobiologic procedures can help to heal the damaged tissue so the wrist and hand can function smoothly.

 Treatment